splunk/public-o11y-docs/data-visualization/dashboards/dashboard-share-clone-mirror.rst

 Share a dashboard
 =================================================================

-The following section describes how to share a dashboard from Splunk Observability Cloud.
+You can share a dashboard from Splunk Observability Cloud in the following ways.